 Once the decision to admit a student to the school has been made, it is our duty to provide all possible support within the limits set by the resources at the school’s disposal.

-Addressing Special Educational Needs
+Addressing Special Needs

-- Liaison with parents
+- Liaise with parents

-- Liaison with teachers
+- Liaise with teachers

-- Reviewing previous education history
+- Review of previous education history

-- Documented observations in the classroom
+- Conduct observations in the classroom

-- Subject teacher(s), including EAL where appropriate
+- Homeroom or Subject teacher(s),

-- And in some cases, the student (especially older students) may be invited
+- In some cases, the student

 Program of Study